sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 The default value is true, but when set to false, Elasticsearch will reject requests that have an explicit index specified in the request body.

 #### Use hashed credentials
-Plain text `auth_key` is is great for testing, but remember to replace it with [`auth_key_sha1`](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/wiki/Supported-Rules#list-of-supported-rules-in-acl-blocks)!
+Plain text `auth_key` is is great for testing, but remember to replace it with [`auth_key_sha256`](https://readonlyrest.com/documentation)!

 ## Key Features

-#### Zero external dependencies: tiny memory overhead, blazing fast networking :rocket:
+#### Tiny memory overhead, blazing fast networking :rocket:
 Other security plugins are replacing the high performance, Netty based, embedded REST API of Elasticsearch with Tomcat, Jetty or other cumbersome XML based JEE madness.

 This plugin instead is just a lightweight pure-Java filtering layer.
 Even the SSL layer is provided as an extra Netty transport handler.

 #### Less moving parts
-Some suggest to spin up a new HTTP proxy (Varnish, NGNix, HAProxy) between ES and clients to prevent malicious access.
+Some suggest to spin up a new HTTP proxy (Varnish, NGNix, HAProxy) between ES and clients to filter out malicious access with regular expressions on HTTP methods and paths.
 This is a **bad idea** for two reasons:
 - You're introducing more complexity in your architecture.
 - Reasoning about security at HTTP level is risky, flaky and less granular than controlling access at the internal ElasticSearch protocol level.